ideafieldpro/SOAR-EDR-automation/README.md

 ### Step 6: Test the Setup

 1. Generate an event on your server using PowerShell (e.g., type `.\lasagna.exe all` in the command line).
-2. Return to Lima Charlie and refresh the detection list.
+2. Return to LimaCharlie and refresh the detection list.
   ![chrome_ArNQbRJL0U](https://github.com/user-attachments/assets/5e53db3b-62ab-42bf-91c5-0f7b7796882b)
 3. Check the `Webhook` box in Tines for incoming messages related to the detection.
    ![chrome_flVvIVPT9n_mod](https://github.com/user-attachments/assets/504d259d-949f-499c-8c90-7497b450b252)